nalekberov/blog/_posts/2024-06-11-dear-apple-ai-is-not-missing-piece-in-your-puzzle.md

 people will buy iPad more?
 A device that's bigger than any calculator?
 Will it make iPad more loveable?
 I don't think so.

-Additionally, Apple I didn't hear anything how Apple will ensure its users' privacy while interacting with ChatGPT.
+Additionally, I didn't hear anything about how Apple will ensure its users' privacy while interacting with ChatGPT.
 I hope they are not passing any traceable data to OpenAI.
 Unfortunately I couldn't find any documentation about it so far.